webbcam/tiflash/docs/source/examples/cc13xx-cc26xx.rst

 Flash Erase - Program Load Only
 -------------------------------
-Program Load Only (do not erase any sectors of flash) when flashing image on to device.
+*Program Load Only (do not erase any sectors of flash) when flashing image on to device*

 **Python**